Recycled Wine Cork Angel Ornament a 20 Minute Craft

 STEP TWO

 Apply rosy cheeks to either side of the wooden bead angel head using pink craft chalk and a pom pom.
 I have had this Pebbles chalk set forever.
-If you don't have craft chalk, you can use a cotton swab and blush from the Dollar Tree.
+If you don't have craft chalk, you can use a cotton swab and blush from Dollar Tree.

 STEP THREE

 Tie a ten-inch length of skinny gold ribbon around the angel’s neck and finish with a bow.
 Trim ribbon ends with scissors to prevent fraying.
-I always cut the ribbon a bit larger than needed for a smaller project such as the recycled Wine Cork Angel, which makes tieing a bow much easier.
+I always cut the ribbon a bit larger than needed for a smaller project such as the recycled Wine Cork Angel, which makes tying a bow much easier.

 Tie a ribbon with a bow around the angel's neck Recycled Wine Cork Angel Ornament a 20 Minute Craft by Creatively Beth #creativelybeth #20minutecrafts #recycledcrafts #winecorkcrafts #angelcrafts